 The most interesting caravans

 The retro caravan craze has led to lots of new rounded shapes with amazing space inside.
-Unlike many of the campervans, these have stunning interiors.
+Unlike many of the campervans, these often have stunning interiors.
 Here are some of the best we found.
 For the VERY best, see the next section.

 The Airstream, as you might expect, takes the prize for beautiful interiors and exteriors.
 The smallest, though (the single axle Missouri) cost £79,000 upwards.
 People are buying these now to plant in their gardens for use as a home office, but the same is true of our under £25,000 favourite too!

-The cheapest caravans are the Freedom, and these are a peculiar breed.
+The cheapest ‘proper’ caravans (ie, fully equipped) are the Freedom, and these are a peculiar breed.
 Retro outside and retro (in a bad way) inside as though they’ve been found stockpiled from the ‘80s in a hangar somewhere.
 Cheap and light, though.
 A choice of five sizes and specs from around £11,000.

 Have a look at our feature on vintage caravans too.